pdromnt/flashforge-toolkit/README.md

 ### Extra Info

 Remember to check the `.env` file in the server for everything.
-You don't need to set IP adresses or anything **in the client**, unless you change the server's routes or decide to run it separate from the client, then you'll need to apply changes accordingly in the client and rebuild.
+You don't need to set IP adresses or anything **in the client**, unless you change the server's routes or decide to run it separate from the server, if you do then you'll need to apply changes accordingly in the client and rebuild.

 **Warning**: Running the client in real time with `npm run dev` will not have it be served by the server, so for any changes to be picked up you need to re-build it with `npm run build`.
 The server automatically picks it up from the client's `/dist` folder.
 No need to copy-paste.